nodists/nodist/README.md

 (see [Usage](#usage))

+You might also be interested in [iodist](https://github.com/marcelklehr/iodist), a version manager for io.js.

 ## Installation
 Nodist was designed to replace any existing node.js installation, so *if node is already installed on your machine, uninstall it first*.